Life insurance may become unviable in Europe as low rates bite

 “This could leave a hole in the market closer to home.”

-Europe’s insurance industry is dominated by companies such as Germany’s Allianz (ALVG.DE), Italy’s Generali (GASI.MI), France’s Axa (AXAF.PA) and British firms Prudential (PRU.L) and Aviva (AV.L).
+Europe’s insurance industry is dominated by companies such as Germany’s Allianz, Italy’s Generali, France’s Axa and British firms Prudential and Aviva.